 --The Physics Teacher

 This best-selling text by John Taylor, now released in its second edition, introduces the study of uncertainties to lower division science students.
 Assuming no prior knowledge, the author introduces error analysis through the use of familiar examples ranging from carpentry to well-known historic experiments.
 Pertinent worked examples, simple exercises throughout the text, and numerous chapter-ending problems combine to make the book ideal for use in physics, chemistry, and engineering lab courses.
 The first edition of this book has been translated into nine languages and has more adoptions than we can count.

 About the Author:

 Professor John Taylor, shown here as "Mr. Wizard" on his bed nails, is Professor of Physics and Presidential Teaching Scholar at the University of Colorado in Boulder.
 He has won numerous teaching awards, served as Associate Editor of the American Journal of Physics, and received an Emmy Award for his television series called "Physics 4 Fun."
 Taylor is the author of three best-selling textbooks; Classical Mechanics and Modern Physics for Scientists and Engineers.

-Translated into French, Italian, Japanese, Polish, Chinese, Portuguese and Korean.
+Translated into Spanish, French, Italian, Japanese, Polish, Chinese, Portuguese and Korean.